-The Formula 1 car can go ultra-fast, but it can’t go 5000 miles over several years like a family Honda accord.
+The Formula 1 car can go ultra-fast, but it can’t go 5000 miles over several years like a family Honda Accord.
 Your goal is long-term success, not overnight juice cleanse.

-NOTE: For people who struggle with exercise while on diet, it is much more realistic to improve their NEAT (non-exercise activity thermogenesis).
+NOTE: For people who struggle with exercise while on a diet, it is much more realistic to improve their NEAT (non-exercise activity thermogenesis).

 NEAT is everything that you do during the day.
 Everything.